 My first Moon books were Urban Fantasy.
 But as I’ve gotten into the series, I’ve added a new element–a universe parallel to our own, where paranormal powers have become a dominant force in society.

-Dark Moon is the next book in the Moon Series and also the first novel in a new e-book series, Decorah Security, which will be published by Light Street Press.
+Dark Moon is the next book in the Moon Series, whose first books were published by Berkley Sensation, and is also the first book in a new e-book series, Decorah Security, which is being published by Light Street Press (see Decorah Security page).
 Cole Marshall is near the age of werewolf bonding and fighting his attraction for Emma Richards.
-When Decorah Security sends them on a mission to rescue kidnap victim, Karen Hopewell, they’re forced to play the role of lovers with nothing on their minds but enjoying the pleasures of the Windward, an ocean liner converted to a floating resort for the rich and kinky.
+When the Decorah Security detective agency sends them on a mission to rescue kidnap victim, Karen Hopewell, they’re forced to play the role of lovers with nothing on their minds but enjoying the pleasures of the Windward, an ocean liner converted to a floating resort for the rich and kinky.
 It’s owned by millionaire Bruno Del Conte who runs the ship like his private kingdom.
 Cole and Emma are threatened by a mutiny in progress and also by Del Conte’s security chief who digs into their backgrounds to find out who they really are and why they’re on board.
 As Cole and Emma try to rescue Karen, they struggle with the intensity of the personal relationship neither of them thought they wanted.

 (ISBN: 978-0425230985, Berkley Sensation, October 2009)